7h30th3r0n3/Simple-Password-Session-Stealer/README.md

 # Simple-Password-Session-Stealer
-a simple fake linux password ask that output credential in a file
+a simple fake french linux password ask that output credential in a file

 usage :